22V01D/Key-Scraper/README.md

 ### 1. Firehose Poller
 - A background task (`firehose_metronome`) hits
   `https://api.github.com/events` every ~0.82s using httpx with HTTP/2 and connection pooling.
+- At this interval, the scanner makes **~73 requests per minute** (approximately **4,390 requests per hour**).
 - Uses the response ETag and `If-None-Match` to avoid reprocessing unchanged pages (304 support).
-- With a personal token, you get higher rate limits.
-Without it, you’re limited to ~60 requests/hour.
+- With a GitHub Personal Access Token (PAT), your rate limit is **5,000 requests/hour**, which supports this continuous polling rate while leaving a small buffer for downloading the actual commit diffs.
+Without a token, you are severely limited to ~60 requests/hour and the scanner will constantly pause.
 ---

 ### 2. Event Processing